Generic name: fingolimod (fin-GOL-i-mod)

-Check with your doctor right away if you have shortness of breath, difficult or labored breathing, or tightness in the chest while taking fingolimod.
+Check with your doctor right away if you or your child have difficult or labored breathing or tightness in the chest while using fingolimod.

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.